There's a reason the Knight in Shining Armor needs the shining armor—and the weapons.

 - Alternative Universe Superman in Justice League: Gods and Monsters; Hernan has seen injustice, he knows about prejudice, racism, xenophobia, and poverty.
 He knows that most of the world doesn't hold a favorable view on him, he knows that he often gets blamed of things he doesn't do, he knows that America has an ugly side, and yet he fights monster and villains in order to protect the people who despise him so much.

 - Jöns from The Seventh Seal.
 You won't find anyone fitting to the trope more closely than him.
 His being a squire, not a knight is pretty much the only difference.

 - In High Noon, Marshall Will Kane tries to raise a posse to fight off four gunmen led by an ex-con who had previously made all their lives miserable before Kane threw him in prison.
 You'd think the population of an entire town would be able to take on four men.
-Only an old, one-eyed drunk and fourteen year old kid would help Kane (and he refuses them, since they wouldn't have much use in a gunfight).
+Only an old, one-eyed drunk and a fourteen-year-old kid would help Kane (and he refuses them since they wouldn't have much use in a gunfight).
 Everyone, who would rather live in fear than risk their lives to protect their own freedom, money, and dignity, tells Kane to leave town.
 He ends up taking on the gunmen by himself, then abandons the town in disgust.

 - Kaji from The Human Condition, who becomes hardened and cynical as the result of WWII Japan.